Texas Folklife Awarded $84,000 in National Endowment for the Arts Funding

+Since 1987, Texas Folklife has worked with over 70 master artist and apprentice pairs through this foundational folk arts program, helping to ensure the continuation of vital Texas traditions.
 The longstanding program was brought back to life last year thanks in part to support from a National Endowment for the Arts Partnership Award with the Texas Commission for the Arts.
 Currently there are ten pairs of master artists and apprentices working together throughout the state to pass tradition from one generation to the next.

 Stories from Deep in the Heart

 Stories from Deep in the Heart is an award-winning in depth folklore and audio documentary training for Austin and Central Texas high public school students and teachers.
 Participants create short, broadcast quality audio documentaries on the stories, folklore, arts and traditions of their families and communities.
 Participants are teachers and students from schools identified by AISD and other districts as undergoing critical population changes, schools with a high percentage of at-risk youth, and schools that have pressing need of cultural diversity training.

 “We are so honored to be included in this year’s generous grants from the NEA,” said Acting Director Charlie Lockwood.
 “Texas Folklife is committed to preserving the stories, skills, and traditions of our state and these funds will help us in our mission.
 I am grateful to Chairman Chu for seeing the promise and benefit of Texas Folklife and to our team for helping to make these programs so successful.”